Amtrak train that derailed was going just under speed limit

 “Did the switch play some role?
 It might have been that the front of the train hit the switch and it started fish-tailing and that flipped the back part of the train,” Clarke said.

-The site of the derailment is about 150 miles (241 kilometers) northeast of Helena, Montana, and about 30 miles (48 kilometers) from the Canadian border.
+The derailment was about 150 miles (241 kilometers) northeast of the capital of Helena and about 30 miles (48 kilometers) from the Canadian border.
 The tracks cut through vast, golden brown wheat fields that were recently harvested and roughly parallel to U.S. Highway 2.

 Allan Zarembski, director of the University of Delaware’s Railway Engineering and Safety Program, said he did not want to speculate but suspected the derailment stemmed from an issue with the track, train equipment or both.